 - 1. Without prejudice to paragraph 3, national cybersecurity certification schemes and the related procedures for the ICT products and services covered by a European cybersecurity certification scheme shall cease to produce effects from the date established in the implementing act adopted pursuant Article 44(4).
-Existing national cybersecurity certification schemes and the related procedures for the ICT products and services not covered by a European cybersecurity certification scheme shall cease to procedures for the ICT products and services not covered by a European cybersecurity certification scheme shall cease to proceed the scheme shall cease to proceed the term of ter - 2.
+Existing national cybersecurity certification schemes and the related procedures for the ICT products and services not covered by a European cybersecurity certification scheme shall continue to exist. - 2.
 Member States shall not introduce new national cybersecurity certification schemes for ICT products and services covered by a European cybersecurity certification scheme in force. - 3.
 Existing certificates issued under national cybersecurity certification schemes shall remain valid until their expiry date.